gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 ## Data preparation
 ### Labeling
 We first need to make sure the epochs are correctly label according to our research question (e.g., We may have trials with different noise conditions and but be interested in labeling them only on whether they were correct/incorrect).
-Event labels can be manipulated using dictionaries in the mne.event field of an mne Epoch object.
+Event labels can be manipulated in MNE toolbox using dictionaries in the epochs.events and epochs.event_id fields (mne Epoch object).
+Of course, only the epochs and channels of interest should be also be passed to the classifier.

 ### Transformations
+Transformations like filters can be applied depending on your features of interest.
 See MNE documentation: https://mne.tools/stable/auto_tutorials/machine-learning/50_decoding.html and Scikit-learn: https://scikit-learn.org/stable/data_transforms.html/

 ##### Scaling
+Some studies, mainly focused on topographies (amplitudes of all electrodes) on a post stimuli period suggest removing mean and scaling the features (channels) to unit variance.
+That is , z= (x-u)/s where u is mean and s standard deviation.
+TThis is done to prevent some channels, e.g., with larger variability to dominate the model.

-To scale each *channel* with mean and sd computed accross of all its time points and epochs .
-Note  this is different from the scikit-Learn scalers, which  the *classification features*
+To *scale* each *channel* with mean and sd computed accross of all its time points and epochs can be done with the [**mne.decoding.Scaler**](https://mne.tools/dev/generated/mne.decoding.Scaler.html).
+This is different from scikit-learn scalers like [**sklearn.preprocessing.StandardScaler**](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler), which scales the *classification features* (i.e., each time point for each channel by estimating using mean and sd using data from all epochs).

 ##### Vectorizer
 While scikit-learn transformers and estimators usually expect 2D data MNE transformers usually output data with more dimensions.
 Vectorizer is applied between MNE and scikit learn steps